marcosnils/ddocker/README.md

 # What is this?

-This is the repo that will (eventually) hold the code for Distributed Docker, a tool that allows to desentralize docker images.
+This is the repo that will (eventually) hold the code for Distributed Docker, a service that allows to desentralize docker images.
 Instead of telling how cool (or not) this project might be, I prefer to ennumerate the uses cases that I believe originated this:

 - Did it even happen to you that you needed to deploy code to prod by pushing docker images to a centralized registry that wasn't available?